joelbob96/Data-Structures-2/README.md

  ### Basic example of the use of a Class

- The user is promted through the console to enter information that will be stored as a "person" object.
-The user is propted to enter 2 strings for the person's first and last names, along with 3 integers for the person's birth year, day, and month.
+ The user is prompted through the console to enter information that will be stored as a "person" object.
+The user is prompted to enter 2 strings for the person's first and last names, along with 3 integers for the person's birth year, day, and month.
 The person's age is calculated by comparing the persons birthday to the current machine time.

  #### Person class
  ```